davidmwatson/jubrain-anatomy-toolbox/BigDavesNotes.md

    every ROI as a separate mask image into a directory named `JuBrain_ROIs` within the current directory.

-NOTE: These will be in MNI 1mm space, and actually don't quite seem to be masks (values are floats that are close to, but not exactly, 1).
-Bit more processing needed to properly binarise them and convert them to 2 mm space
+NOTE: These will be in SPM's MNI 1mm space, which is a little bit different to FSL's MNI 1mm space.
+Further processing is needed to convert to FSL space and to resample to 2mm MNI space (see `xfm_ROIs2FSL.sh` script).